sista-ai/ai-assistant-react/README.md

 const voiceControlledFunctions = [
   {
     function: {
-      handler: sayHelloWorld, // pass your function
+      handler: sayHelloWorld, // pass a refference to your function
       description: "Greets the user with 'Hello, World!'.", // add function description },
   },